cogent3/cogent3/doc/cookbook/alignments.rst

 ``add_from_ref_aln`` has the same arguments as ``add_seqs`` so ``before_name`` and ``after_name`` can be used to insert the new sequences at the desired position.

-.. note:: This method does not work with the ``DenseAlignment`` class.
+.. note:: This method does not work with the ``ArrayAlignment`` class.

 Removing all columns with gaps in a named sequence
 ++++++++++++++++++++++++++++++++++++++++++++++++++